 Mladen Gladić received an MA in German Literature, Philosophy, and Political Science from the University of Cologne.
 After research positions at the Sonderforschungsbereich Medien und kulturelle Kommunikation, Cologne and the NCCR Iconic Criticism: The Power and Meaning of Images (eikones), Basel, he joined the graduate program of the German Department in Spring 2008.
 In 2010 Mladen was a guest researcher at Bauhaus Universität, Weimar (Internationales Kolleg für Kulturtechnikforschung und Medienphilosophie, IKKM).
 He has coordinated the Princeton-Weimar Summer School for Media Studies since 2011.
 Mladen has published articles on Adorno, Jean-Luc Nancy, Kant, and Benjamin, and is currently writing a dissertation on the media genre of war reporting, from William Howard Russel to Peter Handke, and from Johann Wolfgang Goethe to warblogging.
 Together with Christoph Engemann (Weimar), he is editing an English language reader on German Media Studies.

-Alana King is a Ph.D. candidate completing a dissertation on mysticism in early modern Germany (16th & 17th centuries).
-She will defend the thesis, entitled “Mysticism & Confessional Conflict in Post-Reformation Germany: The Mystical Theology of Valentin Weigel (1533-1588), advised by Prof. Sara Poor.
-Other research interests include medievalism (early modern perspectives on the Middle Ages), medieval & early modern historiography, philology, religious activism & quietism, & medieval mystical writers.
-Alana is also the Assistant to the Director of the German Dept’s Summer Work Program, a program that connects Princeton undergraduates with internships in Germany.
+Alana King is a Ph.D. candidate completing a dissertation, advised by Prof. Sara Poor, on mysticism in early modern Germany (16th & 17th centuries).
+She will defend the thesis, entitled “Mysticism & Confessional Conflict in Post-Reformation Germany: The Mystical Theology of Valentin Weigel (1533-1588),” in December 2013.
+Her other research interests include medievalism (early modern perspectives on the Middle Ages), medieval & early modern historiography, philology, religious activism & quietism, and medieval mystical writers.
+In AY 2010-2011, Alana was the Assistant to the Director of the German Dept’s Summer Work Program, connecting Princeton undergraduates with internships in Germany.
 Her essay “Gelassenheit and Confessionalization: Valentin Weigel Reads Meister Eckhart” is forthcoming in Mysticism and Reform: 1400-1750, edited by Sara S. Poor and Nigel Smith (Notre Dame Press).

 Peter Kuras is currently completing a dissertation arguing that theories of law played a crucial role in the formative years of the cinema.
 His other research interests include concepts of human deficiency, fiction as an epistemological tool, medial historiography, the historiography of media, and the history of style in academic writing.
 In addition to his studies at Princeton, Peter has studied at the University of Chicago and as a guest doctoral student at the Friedrich Schlegel Graduiertenschule für Literaturwissenschaftliche Studien, FU-Berlin